 Visas for France

-France is a Schengen member-state, which means that citizens from a number of countries can enter for short stays without having to apply for a visa.
+France is a Schengen member-state, which means that citizens from several countries can enter for short stays without having to apply for a visa.
 When it comes to long-term or permanent stays, securing a long-stay visa and residency permit (carte de séjour) is considerably more of an uphill battle for non-EU or non-EEA nationals.

 Tourist visa short-stay visa for France

-France falls within the Schengen Area, and as such nationals of appointed countries do not need to apply for a tourist visa prior to arrival if planning to stay in the country for under 90 days.
+France falls within the Schengen Area.
+As such nationals of appointed countries do not need to apply for a tourist visa before arrival if planning to stay in the country for under 90 days.
 This includes citizens of European Union countries, the European Economic Area, Switzerland, the USA, Canada, Australia, New Zealand and others.

-Nationals of countries not listed will need to apply for a Schengen visa prior to arrival in order to be granted entry to France.
+Nationals of countries not listed will need to apply for a Schengen visa before arrival in order to be granted entry to France.

 Schengen visa for France